Zamiell/stardew-valley-mods/Notifier/README.md

 - [Bubbles](https://stardewvalleywiki.com/Fishing#Bubbles) appear or disappear.
 - A buff from food or drink wears off.
 (This also automatically pauses the game.)
 - The player's health drops below 48.
 (This also automatically pauses the game.)
-- A non-pre-existing ladder spawns in the mines / Skull Cavern.
-- A non-pre-existing shaft spawns in the mines / Skull Cavern.

 Additionally, the mod will automatically pause the game when: